ovidon83/getyourtester/README.md

 > Expert manual testing directly in your GitHub PRs.

 GetYourTester is a GitHub app that allows developers to request manual testing on their pull requests.
-This MVP implementation provides a simplified interface to demonstrate the core functionality.
+This implementation provides a webhook server that responds to GitHub events and processes test requests.

 ## Features

-- 🚀 **Simple Integration**: Request testing with a single comment
+- 🚀 **Simple Integration**: Request testing with a single comment (`/test`)
-- 📊 **Admin Dashboard**: Manage test requests, update statuses, and submit reports
+- 📊 **Dashboard**: View and manage test requests
-- 🏷️ **Status Tracking**: Monitor the progress of test requests
+- 🏷️ **Status Tracking**: Automatically label PRs with testing status
 - 💬 **Detailed Reports**: Provide comprehensive test feedback

 ## Tech Stack